winbench/bench/README.md

 This script usally can be run repeatedly without any riscs.

+### `bench-download`

+If you want to download the application ressources without installing any application in the _Bench_ environment, use this script.
+It performs the following steps:

+* Initializing the custom configuration, if there is none
+* Download missing app resources

 ### `bench-refresh`

 If your installed apps are corrupted, or you want to update NPM or PIP packages,